kedacore/keda-docs/content/docs/2.3/scalers/redis-cluster-lists.md

 **Connection Authentication:**

 - `addresses` - Comma separated list of host:port format.
 - `hosts` - Comma separated list of hostname of the Redis Cluster nodes.
-If specified, the `ports` should also be specified
+If specified, the `ports` should also be specified.
 - `ports` - Comma separated list of ports of the Redis Cluster nodes.
-If specified, the `hosts` should also be specified
+If specified, the `hosts` should also be specified.

 **Password Authentication:**

-- `password` - Redis password to authenticate with
+- `password` - Redis password to authenticate with.

 ### Example